City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ### Note about production

-When deploying application to production, endpoint should initially be open, and after creation of admin, it should be closed ASAP.
+When deploying application to production, endpoint should initially be open, and after creation of youth worker, it should be closed ASAP.
 The endpoint is toggled by environment variable `SUPER_ADMIN_FEATURES`.
-Set its value to "yes" to allow registering admins via the endpoint and unset the variable (or set as "no") to disable the endpoint afterwards.
+Set its value to "yes" to allow registering youth workers via the endpoint and unset the variable (or set as "no") to disable the endpoint afterwards.

 ## Creating youth clubs